ZayStallard/Static-websites-made-by-me/README.md

 # Static websites made by me

-This repo consists of static websites that I have coded using HTML, CSS-grid, CSS-flexbox and Formspree.
+This repo consists of three static websites coded by me using HTML, CSS-grid, CSS-flexbox and Formspree.
 I have also incorporated cool animations and hover effects into these websites.
 To checkout them, kindly visit the below links.